ED De Nunzio Charitable Trust

 Expanding horizons: The Trust values projects that help young people expand their “physical, educational, social and emotional horizons.”
 Applications should demonstrate how the project opens up new opportunities not otherwise available to participants.

-York area focus: The Trust exclusively supports organizations working with young people who live in York and the York area.
+York area focus: The Trust exclusively supports organisations working with young people who live in York and the York area.
 Geographic eligibility is non-negotiable.

-Long-term partnerships: The Trust has demonstrated commitment to sustained partnerships (e.g., over £100,000 to Martin House since 2013, multi-year funding to Upfaders).
-Organizations seeking initial funding should consider the potential for ongoing relationship building.
+Long-term partnerships: The Trust has demonstrated commitment to sustained partnerships (e.g., supporting Martin House for over ten years, multi-year funding to Upfaders).
+Organisations seeking initial funding should consider the potential for ongoing relationship building.

 Clear age range: Projects must clearly benefit 5-21 year olds.
 The Trust has a specific age focus and applications outside this range will not be considered.

-Organizational credibility: The Trust works with established charities and voluntary organizations.
+Organisational credibility: The Trust works with established charities and voluntary organisations.
 Having charitable status and a track record of delivering services to young people strengthens applications.

 Concise initial approach: The requirement for a 200-word initial description indicates the Trust values clarity and conciseness.
 Make your case clearly and directly from the outset.